Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Explore Red Square

-Red Square is the symbolic center of Russia and home to several major landmarks, including Saint Basil’s Cathedral, the Kremlin walls, Lenin’s Mausoleum, GUM department store, and the State Historical Museum.
+Red Square is home to Saint Basil’s Cathedral, the Kremlin walls, GUM department store, Lenin’s Mausoleum, and the State Historical Museum.

 Ride the Moscow Metro